Gym Design Health Safety Considerations

 The ADA is a federal law that prohibits discrimination against individuals with disabilities and sets standards for accessible facilities and spaces, including gyms and fitness centers.

-While the ADA does not provide specific design requirements for gyms, it does include provisions that indirectly affect gym interior design and accessibility.
+While the ADA does not provide specific design requirements for gyms, it includes provisions that indirectly affect interior design and accessibility.

 Here are some key aspects to consider: